janpstrunn/simple-rsync-script/README.md

 Is the script containing only the ``rsync -av --update "$dir1" "$dir2"`` command.

-Allows you to only update all the files, adding the ones that are missing and updating the oens that are old.
+Allows you to only update all the files, adding the ones that are missing and updating the ones that are old.

 ## Required dependencies:
 - rsync